Cramps and body aches in general are not well understood.

 It’s possible to be deficient in potassium or magnesium if you mainly eat vegan junk food, but a well rounded vegan diet with whole foods will prevent most deficiencies.

-If you’re getting stomach cramps and issues in particular, it’s likely caused by having too much fat in one meal (or overall on a regular basis).
+If you’re getting stomach cramps and digestive issues in particular, it’s likely caused by having too much fat in one meal (or overall on a regular basis).
 This often happens when new vegans start eating a ton of nuts, which are very high in fat and calories.

 In fact, you’re probably less likely since vegan whole foods are loaded with minerals, but that has not been studied or proven yet (just my speculation).